Kashish0612/Google-Case-Study-Cyclistic-Bikeshare-Analysis/README.md

 The data used would cover rider information spanning a one-year period from January 2022 to December 2022.
 The data has been made available by Motivate International Inc. with <a href="https://divvybikes.com/data-license-agreement">license</a>,and is originally stored in separate CSV files organized by the different months of the year <a href="https://divvy-tripdata.s3.amazonaws.com/index.html">here</a>!
 <h2><strong> Data Processing</strong></h2>
-I have choosen MySQL as my tool to clean, transform and analyze the data
+I have choosen MySQL as my tool to clean and transform the data.
 <strong>Data_cleaning_Steps</strong>
 <ul>
   <li>I created a table with proper data type and imported all csv files into single table.</li>